Are you looking for a psychologist in Melbourne? We can help.

 Bachelor of Arts (Psychology), Post-Graduate Diploma in Psychology and Master of Psychology (Clinical)

 Clare has worked with both adults and young people in outpatient hospital settings, schools, forensic settings and non-for profit community organisations.
-Clare has experience in conducting clinical cognitive and psychosocial assessments, as well as the development and delivery of individual and group interventions for young people.
+She has experience in conducting clinical cognitive and psychosocial assessments, as well as the development and delivery of individual and group interventions for young people.
 Through her Masters’ research Clare explored the unique challenges of identifying as LGBTI in rural communities.
 In addition to working in private practice Clare currently also works with young people experiencing mental health issues.

 Clare sees clients at our Kensington and CBD locations.